Coda's Help Desk with and without RAG

 Let's see if RAG (retrieval-augmented generation) can improve our results on this task.

 and create an index over the embeddings in LanceDB, a vector database.
-Then, for any given query, we can convert it to an embedding and efficiently find the most relevant context for an input query by converting it into an embedding and finding the best matches embedding space, and provide the corresponding text as additional context in our prompt.
+Then, for any given query, we can convert it to an embedding and efficiently find the most relevant context by searching in embedding space.
+We'll then provide the corresponding text as additional context in our prompt.

 Use AI to judge relevance of retrieved documents

-We're almost there!
-One more trick -- let's actually retrieve a few more of the best-matching candidates from the vector database than we intend to use, then use gpt-3.5-turbo
+Let's retrieve a few more of the best-matching candidates from the vector database than we intend to use, then use the model from RELEVANCE_MODEL

 to score the relevance of each candidate to the input query.
 We'll use the TOP_K

-blurbs by relevance score in our QA prompt -- this should be a little more intelligent than just using the closest embeddings.
+blurbs by relevance score in our QA prompt.
+Doing this should be a little more intelligent than just using the closest embeddings.

 Run the RAG evaluation

-Click into the new experiment and check it out.
-You should notice a few things:
+Select the new experiment to analyze the results.
+You should notice several things:

-- Braintrust will automatically compare the new experiment to your previous one.
+- Braintrust automatically compares the new experiment to your previous one

-- You should see an increase in scores with RAG.
-Click around to see exactly which examples improved.
+- You should see an increase in scores with RAG

-- Try playing around with the constants set at the beginning of this tutorial, such as
+Try adjusting the constants set at the beginning of this tutorial, such as NUM_QA_PAIRS